TULiberalArts/English/pages/home.md

   <div class="row row-wide">
     <div class="col m12 l4">{% include cards/card2-image.html
       title="Study Abroad in Rome "
-      content="Taught in English, the seminar entails an intensive program of class work, field trips and guest lectures using the Rome extensively as a resource.
-The Rome Seminar in Art and Culture is offered in the Summer term at Temple University’s Rome campus, the Villa Caproni." image=""
+      content="Taught in English, the Rome seminar entails intensive class work, field trips and guest lectures using the Rome extensively as a resource.
+The Rome Seminar in Art and Culture is offered in the Summer term." image=""
       button-link="https://studyabroad.temple.edu/sites/temple-rome-graduate-summer"
       button-text="Learn More" %}